GSA/digitalgov.gov/content/posts/2014-12-16-trends-on-tuesday-smartphone-users-still-use-the-phone-for-talking.md

 url: /2014/12/16/trends-on-tuesday-smartphone-users-still-use-the-phone-for-talking/
 date: 2014-12-16 10:57:53 -0400
 title: 'Trends on Tuesday: Smartphone Users Still Use the Phone for Talking'
 summary: 'Smartphones are changing how organizations do business&mdash;they are more than just smart Web browsers.
-As I noted last week, purchases&nbsp;from mobile phones have dramatically increased during the holiday shopping season.
-The infographic from IfByPhone&nbsp;demonstrates how people&nbsp;are using their'
+As I noted last week, purchases from mobile phones have dramatically increased during the holiday shopping season.
+The infographic from IfByPhone demonstrates how people are using their'
 authors:
   - jparcell
 categories: